Christop406/ical-parser/README.md

-# ical-parser
+# cal-parser

 ## What does it do?

-`ical-parser` parses a `.ics` file into a more-easily-usable JavaScript object.
+`cal-parser` parses a `.ics` file into a more-easily-usable JavaScript object.

+This package can also be found [on npm](https://www.npmjs.com/package/cal-parser)

 ### Why use this over Mozilla's [`ical`](https://github.com/mozilla-comm/ical.js/)?